Jack Velling

-Jack Velling is an American college football tight end for the Michigan State Spartans.
-He previously played for the Oregon State Beavers.
+Jack Velling is an American professional football tight end for Atlanta Falcons of the National Football League (NFL).
+He played college football for the Michigan State Spartans and the Oregon State Beavers, and was signed by the Atlanta Falcons as an undrafted free agent in 2026.

 Early life

 Velling attended Seattle Prep School in Seattle, Washington.
 As a senior, he brought in 57 catches for 838 yards and four touchdowns.
 Velling committed to play college football at Oregon State over other schools such as Arizona, Fresno State, Michigan, Minnesota, and Utah.

 College career

 Oregon State

 Velling made his collegiate debut in week 3 against Montana State, where he caught one pass for seven yards.
 In week 7 against Washington State, he hauled in four receptions for 63 yards.
 In week 8, Velling hauled in his first career touchdown on a 60-yard catch against Colorado.
 In a week 11 matchup against California, he recorded two receptions for 15 yards and a touchdown, as he helped the Beavers win 38–10.
 A week later, Velling caught three passes for 74 yards and a touchdown in a 31–7 win over Arizona State.
 In Oregon State's bowl game, he made two receptions for 21 yards in a 30–3 loss to Florida.
 Velling finished the year with 16 receptions for 281 yards and three touchdowns, earning Freshman All-American honorable mention accolades from College Football News.

 On December 6, 2023, Velling announced that he would be entering the transfer portal.